 The overarching objective of this section is to help clarify the business case of 5G-based teleoperated transport Use Cases.
-In turn, this will help improve the descriptions of business models presented before by allowing to allocate costs to each business model, (ii) allocate estimated revenues to the different main parties of the value chain in each business model.
+In turn, this will help improve the descriptions of business models presented before by allowing to allocate costs to each business model or estimate revenues for the different main parties of the value chain in each business model.